chris-montero/terra/README.md

 ## Current state
 **Warning: Terra is still very early in development.
 We push to the main branch and live life day to day.**
 Terra currently only works with luajit on linux under Xorg.
 Support for Wayland, Windows and Mac is planned.
+If you experience any issues with installing, bugs, etc., you can open an issue or contact me directly.

 ## Example
 This code creates an application, creates a window, creates a UI tree with Oak, terra's built-in UI library, paints a green background, creates a red ball, draws "hello world" on it, and animates the ball to spin in a circle.